tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 | 9-16:%15:00 | Combine | every 15 minutes from 9am to 4pm |

 You are adviced to use Window's Task Scheduler to call the CheckLogWorker.exe in your favor.

+## Windows TaskScheduler

+You are advise to set a daily task in TaskScheduler daily calling the worker in schedule mode.

+Be noted that new schedule mode worker will replace the old one automatically.
+There is no need to worry about duplication.